-Termination of the Advisory Relationship: A client agreement may be canceled at any time, by either party, for any reason with 30 days written notice.
+Termination of the Advisory Relationship: A client agreement may be canceled at any time, by either party, for any reason.
 As disclosed above, certain fees are paid in advance of services provided.
 Upon termination of any account, any prepaid, unearned fees will be promptly refunded.
 In calculating a client's reimbursement of fees, we will pro rate the reimbursement according to the number of days remaining in the billing period.